Date last updated [●] December 2022

 - Name, first name, address, gender, date of birth, language preference or age.

-- Postal address, postcode, place of residence, e-mail address, telephone number, mobile number
+- Postal address, postal code, city, e-mail address, telephone number, mobile phone or mobile number

 - Bank account number

-- Professional data (occupation, position, …) or data concerning study or training if these can be of importance in view of the nature of the publication or service.
+- Professional data (profession, function, ...) or data relating to studies or training if these may be relevant in view of the nature of the publication or service.

-- Data related to the subscription, or indicating the reason for termination of the subscription.
+- Data relating to the taking, renewal, modification or termination of a subscription (including the reason for termination of the subscription).

-- All preferences or interests that you make known through registration forms, social media, promotions, mobile applications, competitions, etc.
+- Any preferences or interests you express through registration or participation forms, social media, promotions, websites or mobile applications, competitions, etc.

-- Answers to questions on feedback about our products and/or services in the context of satisfaction surveys or market research.
+- Responses to requests for feedback on our products and/or services as part of satisfaction or market surveys.

-- Where relevant: financial data and data related to your creditworthiness.
+- Where relevant: financial data and data relating to your creditworthiness.

-As required by law, we do not process sensitive data such as data about your racial or ethnic origin, political opinions, sexual preferences and health.
+We do not process sensitive data such as, among others, data about your racial or ethnic origin, political opinions, religious or philosophical preferences, sexual preferences and health.

-You guarantee that the data you provide is accurate and complete.
-The communication of incorrect data or data belonging to third parties may result in the user being temporarily or permanently denied access (in whole or in part) to products and services of Roularta Media Group.
+You guarantee that the data you communicate are correct and complete.
+Communicating incorrect data or data belonging to third parties may result in the user being temporarily or permanently denied access (in whole or in part) to Roularta products and services.

-Depending on the service or application used, the following data may be involved:
+Depending on the service or application used, this may include the following data:

-- When you log on to one of our websites or apps using your social networking user account (Facebook, Linkedin, Twitter, …), we can – insofar as you have given consent to do so – obtain information for the profile that is created on our website.
+- If you log into one of our websites or apps using your user account from a social networking site (Facebook, Linkedin, Twitter, etc.), we can extract information from this - provided you have given your consent - for the profile created on our website.

-- When using digital applications (websites, tablet or smartphone applications, …) the following items can be registered:
+- When using digital applications (websites, tablet or smartphone applications, etc.), the following can be recorded:

-- Location data: these data allow us to determine your (approximate) location.
+- Location data: this data allows us to determine (approximately) the location where you are.

 - Time, frequency and duration of use

-- How you use our newsletters and websites, or which articles, videos, photos, pages you view, read or share.
+- How you use our newsletters, websites or what articles, videos, photos, pages you view, read or share.

-- How you ended up on our website (via which referrer or search term).
+- How you arrived at our website (via which referrer or keyword)

 - Whether you are a user of adblocker software when visiting our websites

-We use these data, among others, to offer you as customer a better and personalised experience and to adapt and improve our offers and products.
+We use this data, among other things, to provide you, the customer, with a better and personalised experience and to customise and improve our offers and products.

 2.3.
 Personal data obtained from third parties.